LuKks/simple-hosting/README.md

 // Or if this is in a server then use your browser to request the actual domains
 ```

-Feel free to make an issue if you have any doubt so we can improve the README as well.
+Feel free to open an issue if you have any doubt.

 ## API